 Strawberry Compote

-- Chop up your strawberries.
+- Coarsely chop up your strawberries.

 - In a medium sauce pan combine your strawberries, sugar, Rosé, and lemon zest.
 Simmer on a medium heat for about 15 minutes until your strawberries are soft and your liquid is reduced and thickened.
 Set aside to cool.